microsoftgraph/entra-powershell/development-docs/cmdlet-references-documentation/cmdlet-reference-example-beta.md

 ## Description

-The `Get-EntraUser` cmdlet gets an individual user or list of users.
+The `Get-EntraBetaUser` cmdlet gets an individual user or list of users.
 Specify the `UserId` parameter to get a specific user.

 ## Examples